Tboodle/EventTeams/README.md

 - **The friends list squares are only drawn when the list updates.** Editing a team's color or roster while the friends list is already open won't re-draw the squares until the list next refreshes (e.g. a friend logs in/out).
-- **Everything is local.** The plugin talks to no external service; rosters live in your RuneLite config.